 JPEG XR, standing for Extended Range, aims to solve some fundamental limitations and issues with JPEG while also improving the JPEG 2000 (JP2) format released by the same group in 2000.

 AVIF was released in 2019 and is derived from the AV1 video codec.
-It was developed by the Alliance of Open Media (AOM).
+It was developed by the Alliance for Open Media (AOM).
 AVIF aims to bring the efficiency gains made by modern video codecs like AV1 and HVEC to the image world.

 Here’s how these two emerging image file formats compare, and ultimately which you should use for image delivery.

-It is possible to produce larger AVIF images by independently encoding tiles and tiling them to create a larger image.
+This is because it is possible to produce larger AVIF images by independently encoding tiles and tiling them to create a larger image.
 However, using this method introduces some artifacts at the borders of these individual frames.
 This format is therefore unsuitable for pictures with large dimensions.

 JPEG XR follows the improvements JPEG 2000 made in its maximum image dimensions, boasting a max resolution of 4,294,967,295 x 4,294,967,295 pixels.

 Both AVIF and JPEG XR support wide color gamuts and HDR images.
-JPEG XR supports a max bit depth of 32-bits (or deep color), whereas AVIF has a max precision of 10-bits.
-This may seem like a significant distance, but we have found that 10-bit precision is usually good enough for image delivery.
+JPEG XR supports a max bit depth of 32-bits (or deep color), whereas AVIF has a max precision of 12-bits.
+This may seem like a significant distance, but we have found that 12-bit precision is usually good enough for image delivery.
 Only those with authoring workflows can generally benefit from higher bit depths.
 Both formats can also do 4:4:4.

 JPEG XR was released to improve upon the compression ratios of both JPEG and JPEG 2000.
 JPEG XR uses a similar compression algorithm to JPEG but offers smaller file sizes and better quality.
 JXR supports both lossy and lossless compressions.